 - Stay calm and patient.
 Being angry or judgmental will lead to defensiveness from your loved one.

 - Ask many questions to help elicit your loved one’s own feelings about their substance use.

 - Establish your role as an aid and teammate to encourage honesty.

 - Remind your loved one that you care about them a great deal and emphasize their strengths and positive traits.

-- Consistently state your view that professional treatment is needed to manage substance abuse.
+- Consistently state your view that professional addiction treatment is needed to manage substance abuse.

 - Discuss what you want them to do, how you are willing to help, and what limits will be set if they choose not to get help.

-- Community reinforcement and family training—Specialized training that helps loved ones to identify issues that contribute to substance use, learn to communicate effectively, and learn to take care of themselves 7.
+- Community reinforcement and family training (CRAFT)—Specialized training that helps loved ones to identify issues that contribute to substance use, learn to communicate effectively, and learn to take care of themselves.7

 - Familial therapy—Therapy that involves close loved ones to heal the whole family unit and increase the chances of sustained recovery.

-- Types of Support groups for loved ones of addicts (e.g., Al-Anon)—A supportive environment of people who have similar struggles in watching a loved one fight addiction.
+- Types of support groups for loved ones of addicts (e.g. Al-Anon)—A supportive environment of people who have faced similar struggles in watching loved ones fight addiction.

 - Extreme depression with potential for suicidality.